 It is definitely not all rosy as KrisFlyer is not without its downsides:

-- Limited space: they do not release much space to partners, such as Velocity and United, instead reserving more availability for their own members
+- Limited space: they do not release much space to partners, such as Velocity and United; instead, they reserve more availability for their own members

-- Limited expiry: miles expire 36 months after accrual regardless of other activity, which is different to a lot of other airlines where you just need to earn more miles to extend the validity of all of them.
+- Limited expiry: miles expire 36 months after accrual regardless of other activity.
+That’s different to a lot of other airlines where you just need to earn more miles to extend the validity of all of them.
 If you want to extend their validity by six months, you’ll be up for a US$12 or 1,200-mile charge per 10,000 miles, (which is actually not a high charge in my opinion)

 - Expensive award type: like most programs, KrisFlyer has two tiers of awards—Saver (cheaper) and Advantage (more expensive).
 If you want to try one of the newer cabins, chances are you will have to fork out more miles for an Advantage Award

-- Frustrating call centre staff: KrisFlyer used to have a reputation for quite knowledgeable and helpful phone agents but recent reports from frequent flyers are to the contrary
+- Frustrating call centre staff: KrisFlyer used to have a reputation for quite knowledgeable and helpful phone agents.
+However, more recent reports from frequent flyers are to the contrary

 Summing up

-KrisFlyer is a program that is definitely engaged in the Australian market, with connections to most major Australian credit card issuers, which makes their miles easy to earn.
+KrisFlyer is a program that is definitely engaged in the Australian market.
+It has connections with most major Australian credit card issuers, which makes their miles easy to earn.
 Their unique partnership with Velocity means KrisFlyer miles can be indirectly accrued in many more ways too.

-Singapore Airlines fly a number of high-quality products to many Australian airports and the lack of fuel surcharges increases the value proposition of redemptions on the airline.
+Singapore Airlines fly a number of high-quality products to many Australian airports.
+The lack of fuel surcharges increases the value proposition of redemptions on the airline.

-Their flexible change and cancellation policy is one of the more generous that is around and the free/cheap stopover options mean you can do combination trips on the cheap.
+Their flexible change and cancellation policy is one of the more generous that is around.
+Plus, the free/cheap stopover options mean you can do combination trips on the cheap.

 What is your take on the KrisFlyer program?
 Do you get any use out of it for your travel needs?